pvorb/learn-you-a-haskell/en/09-input-and-output.md

 tutorials, let me know.

 Now, recall the little program we wrote when we were introducing the forever function.
-It prompted the user for a line, returned it to him in CAPSLOCK and then did that all over again, indefinitely.
+It prompted the user for a line, returned it to them in CAPSLOCK and then did that all over again, indefinitely.
 Just so you don't have to scroll all the way back, here it is again: